llewelyn-williams/rhondda-taekwondo/README.md

 ### Responsiveness

-Ability to respond to screen size
+Ability to Respond to Screen Size
  1. Testing to see the difference in layout and behaviour on various screen sizes.
  2. Using Chrome Developer Tools to resize the viewport and observing the result.
  3. Throughout the development process the procedure was repeated and at many points the changes in layout observed were not desirable, elements would appear in places that were not aesthetically pleasing and often whitespace would be too much or too little.